Part 21: Button Circuits and Mechanical Bounce — What Real-World Signals Look Like

 6

-In reality, however, mechanical switches are not ideal devices.
-The metal contacts inside the button experience a brief "bouncing" process the moment they close and open—due to spring effects and metal elasticity, the contacts repeatedly make and break connection until they finally settle.
+But in reality, mechanical switches aren't ideal devices.
+The metal contacts inside a button experience a brief "bouncing" process upon closing and opening due to spring effects and metal elasticity—the contacts make and break contact repeatedly before finally settling.

 实际的按钮信号(按下瞬间):